 What is a Bridging Loan?

-Bridging loans are designed to provide short-term financing to help home buyers bridge the gap between selling their existing property and buying a new one.
+Bridging loan is designed to provide short-term financing to help home buyers bridge the gap between selling their existing property and buying a new one.
 There are two types of bridging loans: no end debt and end debt bridging loans.

 No end debt bridging loan